nycmeshnet/nycmesh.net/content/network-status.md

 ---
 2019-2-14

+1:43pm maintenance completed

-**Due to maintenance at one of our main Brooklyn hubs there may be some temporary interruptions to between 12:30pm and 1pm today**
+Due to maintenance at one of our main Brooklyn hubs there may be some temporary interruptions to between 12:30pm and 1pm today

 2019-1-30